TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

 **Note:** The eShopOnContainers also allows a mock sign-out when the app is configured to use mock services in the SettingsView.
-In this mode, the app doesn\'t communicate with IdentityServer, and instead clears any stored tokens from application settings.
+In this mode, the app doesn't communicate with IdentityServer, and instead clears any stored tokens from application settings.

 # Authorization